Frequently Asked Questions

 Depending where you come from, the attitude towards pregnancy and birth can seem a bit relaxed but that is simply indicative of a healthy approach which sees these as a normal part of life and not as an illness.

-The Birth Course is not cheap – is it worth it?
+The Birth Course costs money.
+Is it worth it?

 I work hard to ensure that everyone gets what they need from the courses I give and I’m confident you will consider it money well spent.